Consent before checks

 No customer data.

-Security & scan safety
+Security & assessment safety

 These are the quantum-computing platforms our threat model and validation work calibrate against — not customer references.